Hi everyone! It’s so nice to see you here. Let us introduce ourselves and share our travel journalist journey.

 Travel has always been central to our lives.
 In fact, Tonya only agreed to date Ian after learning that he had traveled abroad.
 After a two-year courtship, Ian whisked Tonya away to Toronto where he proposed to her above the city in a small plane while another small plane passed them towing a banner that read: “Marry Me Tonya – I Love You”.
 We held a destination wedding on Bermuda and we honeymooned in South Africa.
 Our lives have been full of travel adventures ever since.

 In 2005, we elected to start a travel agency with a purpose to help people discover the joy of intentional and meaningful travel.
-We also sought to share our core message of the common humanity we share.
-The husband-and-wife team then parlayed their travel know-how and commentary into travel segments for local network television stations and a national cable show.
-By 2007 they caught the attention of a top Washington D.C. radio station to host their own travel program.
+We also sought to share our core message of celebrating our common humanity and the stewardship we owe our planet.
+During the years our agency was open we started doing local and national television segment on travel.
+A few years later we caught the attention of a top Washington D.C. radio station that invited us to host our own travel program.
+After a year on terrestrial radio we moved to digital at the start of digital broadcasting.
 The rest, they say is history…

 We’ve been so blessed to have our work recognized by top industry organizations.
 World Footprints has earned several awards from the North American Travel Journalists (NATJA), the Society of American Travel Writers Foundation’s Lowell Thomas Award, and the Caribbean Tourism Organization’s “Golden Mic”.
 We’ve also received an African Community Service Award for sharing authentic stories about the continent.